hfksue123/fullstack-fashion-app/README.md

 git branch -M main
 git push -u origin main
 ```
-- ⚠️ Note: with VITE_BACKEND_URL in .env, you need to deploy the backend first to vercel, then get the backend app link to put in this environment variable instead of VITE_BACKEND_URL=9000 as on the local machine.
+- ⚠️ Note: with VITE_BACKEND_URL in .env, you need to deploy `/backend` first to `Vercel`, then get the `backend app link` to put in environment variable when deploying `/frontend` onto Vercel instead of VITE_BACKEND_URL=9000 as on the local machine.
 Another small note is to remove the "/" at the end of the link to avoid double "//" errors.

 ###### Backend: push to Vercel
 ```bash
 cd backend